PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 #### Testing

 Pipedream does not currently support unit tests to validate that changes to app files are backwards compatible with existing components.
 Therefore, if you make changes to an app file that may impact other sources, you must currently test potentially impacted components to confirm their functionality is not negatively affected.
+We expect to support a testing framework in the future.

-### Common Files
+### Common Files (optional)

-TBC
+An optional pattern to improve reusability is to use a `common` module to abstract elements that are used across to multiple components.
+The trade-off with this approach is that it increases complexity for end-users who have the option of customizing the code for components within Pipedream.
+When using this approach, the general pattern is:

+- The `.app.js` module contains the logic related to making the actual API calls (e.g. calling `axios.get`, encapsulate the API URL and token, etc).
+- The `common.js` module contains logic and structure that is not specific to any single component.
+Its structure is equivalent to a component, except that it doesn't define attributes such as `version`, `dedupe`, `key`, `name`, etc (those are specific to each component).
+It defines the main logic/flow and relies on calling its methods (which might not be implemented by this component) to get any necessary data that it needs.
+In OOP terms, it would be the equivalent of a base abstract class.
+- The component module of each action would inherit/extend the `common.js` component by setting additional attributes (e.g. `name`, `description`, `key`, etc) and potentially redifining any inherited methods.

+See [Google Drive](components/google_drive) for an example of this pattern.
+When using this approach, prop definitions should still be maintainted in the app file.

 ## Props

-### Label
+### Labels

 Use prop labels to customize the name of a prop or propDefinition (independent of the variable name in the code).
 The label should mirror the name users of an app are familiar with; i.e., it should mirror the equivalent label in the app’s UI.
 This applies to usage in labels, descriptions, etc. E.g., the Twitter API property for search keywords is “q”, but but label is set to “Search Term”.

-### Description
+### Descriptions

 Include a description for a prop if it helps the user understand what they need to do.
 Additionally, use markdown as appropriate to improve theh clarity of the description or instructions.
 When using markdown: